-Two local things I did this past December was visit Mission San Juan Capistrano and the Pirate Tower in Laguna Beach (yes, from THAT show).
-I went with my little brother Travis (aka “Don’t Be A Travis”) when he was home visiting for Christmas from graduate school.
+One local thing I did this past December was visit Mission San Juan Capistrano with my little brother Travis (aka “Don’t Be A Travis” from 2017 Solar Eclipse: Gods’ Gift to Man.) when he was home visiting for Christmas from graduate school.
 He enjoys historical things and makes a great mini-roadie partner, so off we went.

 Considered the “Jewel of the California Missions”, its slogan is “worth a visit” (I want to throat- punch whoever was in charge of picking that).
 It is 1 of 21 missions located all the way up and down the coastal region of the state.
 I went to elementary school in California, where the history of these missions is heavily taught; however, I’m not sure how much other states focus on it, so I’ll explain a little.
 These missions were all Catholic religious institutions, established by the Spanish between 1769 through 1833.
 They were miniature communities, where Spanish Catholic priests would work to “help” the indigenous folk “reach God”, as well as learn new tools and ways of life.
 Now they stand– quite well preserved, I must say– as historical reminders.